OpenClaw Sydney

 Why this angle now

 The National AI Centre's AI adoption tracker tracks how Australian SMEs are using AI, what benefits they expect, and what responsible practices they apply.
 Its foundation guidance starts with accountability, impact, risk, information sharing, testing and human control.
-That is not hype copy.
-It is a build list.

 OpenClaw Sydney uses that frame for practical setup: pick a low-risk workflow, define who is accountable, keep records, test the assistant, and preserve human control where the outcome matters.